DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-expressions.md

 ![Expressions_ExpressionEditor](../../../images/eurd-win-expression-editor.png)

-The Expression Editor highlights an expression's syntax and supports intelligent code completion.
-The Editor suggests functions and available data elements as you type.
+The Expression Editor highlights an expression's syntax and supports intelligent code completion (it suggests functions and available data elements as you type).

 ![Expressions_ExpressionEditor_Intellisense](../../../images/eurd-win-expression-editor_intellisense.png)